backstage/backstage/docs/features/software-templates/writing-templates.md

 Sometimes, specially in custom fields, you collect some data on Create form that must note be shown to the user on Review step.
-To hide or mask this data, you can set some properties of `ui:options`:
+To hide or mask this data, you can use `ui:widget: password` or set some properties of `ui:backstage`:

 ```yaml
 - title: Hide or mask values